Dukisden/Bannerlord-mod-collection/README.md

 ## Partial Tourney Reward
 - Toggleable On/Off (default is OFF)

-In tournament, you now receives a small gold reward when losing, based on what round you reached.
+In tournaments, you now receive a small gold reward when losing, based on what round you reached.

 ## Preserve Companions
 - Toggleable On/Off (default is ON)